Middleton Railway: Boiler explosions and horse haulage

-Salamanca's boiler exploded on 28 February 1818 killing the driver when, as a result of the force of the explosion, he was "carried, with great violence, into an adjoining field the distance of one hundred yards."
+Salamanca's boiler exploded on 28 February 1818, killing the driver, as the explosion "carried, with great violence, into an adjoining field the distance of one hundred yards."
 This was the result of the driver tampering with the safety valves.
 Another boiler explosion occurred on 12 February 1834, again killing the driver.
 This time the most likely cause was a badly worn boiler, kept going by in-house repairs which were no longer expertly carried out after Blenkinsop's death.
 The driver killed on this occasion was James Hewitt, the world's first regular locomotive driver.

-The Blenkinsop engines remained at work for thirty years: when John Urpeth Rastrick and James Walker visited the line on the behalf of the Directors of the Liverpool & Manchester Railway in January 1829 noted they were still at work, one of them being recorded as pulling a load of thirty load coal wagons, weighing 140 tons.
+The Blenkinsop engines remained at work for thirty years: when John Urpeth Rastrick and James Walker visited the line on the behalf of the Directors of the Liverpool and Manchester Railway in January 1829 noted they were still at work, one of them being recorded as pulling a load of thirty load coal wagons, weighing 140 tons.
 At least two were working until 1835.

 Horse haulage returned and steam was abandoned apart from about a 1 mile section near the main pit, which for some time was chain-worked by a stationary steam engine.